oknk/seaquence/guide.md

 Controls in this panel affect your entire composition.

-TIP: You can access this panel directly from the MIXER.

-### A
+### A. TRANSPOSE
-Transpose.
-This is a tonality control, transposing all creatures to a specific key.
+This controls tonality of the entire sessions, transposing all creatures scales root note to a specific key.
 The default is C.

-### B
+### B. VOLUME
-Master Volume.
+Overall app volume.

-### C
+### C. TEMPO
-Master Tempo, displayed as Beats Per Minute (BPM).
+Displayed as Beats Per Minute (BPM).

-### D
+### D. VOICE FX-SEND
-Voice FX Send.
-If you access this panel when a creature is selected, this control adjust the amount the voice will be heard in the DELAY.
+If you access this panel when a creature is selected, this sets the amount the voice will be heard in the delay effect.

-### E
+### E. DELAY TIME
-Delay Time.
 Drag here to adjust the delay time freely.

-### F
-Delay Time Quantized.
+### F. DELAY TIME (QUANTIZED)
 Drag in this gray area to adjust the delay timing as a quantized value relative to the Tempo/BPM.

-### G
+### G. DELAY FEEDBACK
-Delay Feedback.
 Adjust this to control the overall amount of delay.

-As a reminder, to exit any editor, tap on the MIXER area or tap the close editor icon on the top left of the editor.
+To exit any editor, tap on the MIXER area or tap the close editor icon on the top left of the editor.